defold/extension-videoplayer-native/README.md

 # extension-videoplayer-native

-This is a full-screen videoplayer extension for iOS and Android.
+This is a full-screen videoplayer extension for iOS and Android using native OS functionality and components for videoplayback.

 # Usage